Retiring PHP 5.6 in favor of PHP 7.1

 For some Acquia Cloud Enterprise customers, you are able to create a CD environment to test PHP 7.1 before converting your production environment.
 More information about CD environments can be found at Acquia Cloud CD.
 If you do not have access to Acquia Cloud CD environments please contact your account manager for additional details.

 There will a moment or two of interrupted service for some connections as PHP restarts.
 Any content cached by Varnish will not be impacted.
 Additionally, some Drupal 6.x contributed modules may not be compatible with PHP 7.1.
 Code changes may be required to ensure your production application operates as expected once you upgrade to PHP 7.1.
-For further details, see Common issues when upgrading Drupal 6.x and 7.x websites to PHP 7.1.
+For further details, see Upgrading from PHP 5.6 to 7.1 or 7.2.

 For customers with applications running Drupal 8.x, PHP 7.0 or better will be required by 6 March 2019.
 More information regarding Drupal 8 and PHP 7.0 support can be found on Drupal.org.

-Typical issues collected from our technical staff and customers will be shared in Common issues when upgrading Drupal 6.x and 7.x websites to PHP 7.1 as they become known.
+Typical issues collected from our technical staff and customers will be shared in Upgrading from PHP 5.6 to 7.1 or 7.2 as they become known.
 Please share any issues you may encounter with Acquia Support when you upgrade, and we will post them to the article if they are universal in nature.

 None at this time.
 New Relic on the Acquia Cloud platform now works with PHP 7.1.